cloudfoundry/cf-networking-release/docs/bosh-lite.md

 to recreate all VMs.

 ## Syslog forwarding
-This is not specific to Netman, but is useful for debugging during development.
+This is not specific to CF Networking, but is useful for debugging during development.

 To forward all logs from your bosh-lite to a syslog destination (like Papertrail), add the following block to `manifest-generation/stubs/bosh-lite-cf.yml`: